imbo/imbo/README.markdown

         'deleteMetadataPostExec' => 10,
     );

-Whenever the GetImage operation is triggered this plugin will be executed before any other plugin *before* the operation executes `exec()` and it will run with index 20 *after* DeleteImage is finished, and with an index of 20 *after* DeleteMetadata is finished.
+Whenever the `PHPIMS_Operation_GetImage` operation is triggered this plugin will be executed before any other plugin *before* the operation executes `exec()` and it will run with index 20 *after* `PHPIMS_Operation_DeleteImage` is finished, and with an index of 20 *after* `PHPIMS_Operation_DeleteMetadata` is finished.
 It's important to notice that one request to PHPIMS triggers one operation.
-A single request can not trigger many operations.
+A single request can not trigger several operations.

 ### Storage drivers
 PHPIMS supports plugable storage drivers.
 All storage drivers must extend the base `PHPIMS_Storage_Driver_Abstract` class (which implements `PHPIMS_Storage_Driver_Interface`.